I am a Mdewakanton Dakota rights activist with several

 believe that because Sacred Heart Church

-therefore, there were Mdewakanton sensitivities
+therefore, there were Oceti Sakowin sensitivities

 that Sacred Heart Church parishioners should be aware of and show due respect toward, and that this